Lack of phase transitions in staggered magnetic systems. A comparison of uniqueness criteria: Introduction

 These three criteria ---Dobrushin (DC), Dobrushin-Shlosman (DS) and disagreement percolation (DP)--- have different optimal domains of application, and they may produce complementary results for the same model.
 In this paper we apply them to the cell-board Ising models introduced in \cite{MPS} in reference to image processing.
 The case of 1x1 cells corresponds to the antiferromagnetic Ising model which has been an important laboratory for the different uniqueness criteria.
 Indeed, the model was first studied via DS in \cite{DKS} in the vicinity of the critical external field, namely $h_c=4J$ (see \eqref{crit} below).
 Later, van den Berg used this model to introduce the DP method \cite{vdB}.

 Other than the 1x1 case, published papers on cell-board focus in the phase-transition region.
-This region was proven to be non-trivial in \cite{GPY}, using a Peierls-type argument based on a chessboard inequality obtained via reflection positivity.
-The present paper is the first one, in our knowledge, establishing uniqueness regions.
-We consider some models from \cite{GPY}, including those studied by Nardi et al.~\cite{NOZ}.
+This region was proven to be non-trivial in \cite{GPY}, using a Peierls-type argument based on a chessboard inequality obtained via reflection positivity (see \cite{Bi,Shl}).
+The present paper is the first one, to our knowledge, establishing uniqueness regions for the Ising model with cell-board external field with cells of size $L_1\times L_2$.
+However, it is worth mentioning the alternated external field in Nardi et al.~\cite{NOZ} (it corresponds to the case $L_1=\infty$ and $L_2=1$), they provide a phase transition and obtained uniqueness regions by applying cluster expansion technique \cite{MaMi} through a translation-invariant property of clusters.
+The cluster expansion is a large area and here we limit to the non-cluster expansion criteria.

 We conclude that the best criterion to deal with the class of cell-board Ising models is the DS criterion.
-Essentially, both DP and DC criteria are not able to identify the influence of parameters $L_1$ and $L_2$.
-Although it is possible to observe that the latter give us complementary results depending on the strength of the external field.
+Essentially, DC criterion is not able to identify the influence of parameters $L_1$ and $L_2$.
+In the case of DP using independent site percolation, we have the same limitation.
+Although it is possible to observe that these latter give us complementary results depending on the strength of the external field.
 In addition, the numerical results allow us to conclude that uniqueness holds for all temperature whenever the external field is larger than a critical value (see Conjecture \ref{uniqueness}).
 The main difficulty is the computational cost of such calculations.
 We remark that rigorous proof of this fact is still an open problem.